History of the Hike

 With the hike now becoming a day event the number of personnel needed to run it had been substantially reduced thus bringing it inside the Group's control.
 With the new routes it enabled us to base the hike at different venues throughout Calderdale thus allowing the hike to visit all parts of the area.
 The first was at Mytholmroyd Community Centre, then Greetland Community Centre and since 1995 at Sowerby St Peters Cricket Club.

-The route is changed, usually every 3 years, thereby bringing in different parts of Calderdale and the Pennine countryside, into the day event which is appreciated by all the competitors.
-With the 2 routes there are different trophies available to be won for the Runners and Walkers events.
-Most of the trophies have been made with love and care by our own Rodney Oldfield.
+The routes are changed, usually every 3 years, thereby bringing in different parts of Calderdale and the Pennine countryside, into the day event which is appreciated by all the competitors.

 A few years ago the event became part of the Ultra Running Series and it now attracts entries from some of the top fell runners in the country who try to achieve a personal goal throughout the season on some of the toughest running challenges throughout the country.
 This has increased the entry levels in the runners category thus boosting the income from the hike.